Fitting Powder Diffraction data

 Exercise 5.4: Refine the LBCO Lattice Parameter#

-To improve the fit, refine the lattice parameter of the LBCO phase.
+To improve the fit, refine the lattice parameters of the LBCO phase.

 Hint: